sarkhelritesh/vrd_resource/Readme.md

 ## A list of recent papers on various tasks for Visually Rich Documents

+A lot of interesting works have been published in recent years on Visually Rich Documents.
+What makes tasks defined on these documents interesting is the multimodal nature of the document.
+We hope to provide a list of interesting papers to serve as a reference for researchers interested in this domain.
+The list below curates recent works published in ACL anthology, VLDB, SIGMOD, AAAI and NeurIPS affiliated conferences and workshops in no particular order.

 Curated by: [Ritesh Sarkhel](https://sarkhelritesh.github.io/)

 *Disclaimer: This is **not** an exhaustive list.
 If you find a relavent paper missing and think it should feature on this list, please submit a pull request or [email me](mailto:sarkhel.5@osu.edu).
 Your contribution will help us keep this page up-to-date!*

 ## Content Overview

+We classify these papers in five different categories.

 - [Paper List](#paper-list)
     - [Information Extraction](####information-extraction)
     - [Language Model](####language-model)